💡What Banyan Does (for nerds)

 Banyan's self-healing properties ensure user data remains protected.
 If one or more SP experiences issues (i.e. network outage or hardware failure), a user's data is automatically replicated and stored on working SPs.
 Our infrastructure orchestrates failure detection and the data move.
 Learn more here.

-Optionally: serve data over S3 and IPFS
+Optionally: serve data over S3 and FUSE

 Last updated